en

 2. Validating machine-generated data

 Let’s focus on the 1st type.
 We want business users (aka end-users) to edit data based on their domain expertise, and we want to use the edited data for better downstream analytics and reporting.
 Instead of doing this in Excel, we want end-users to access a web interface.
-Therefore we need a front-end for them to see and enter data, and we need to “connect” the data entered via the web front-end to the analytics pipeline.
+Therefore, we need a front-end for them to see and enter data, and we need to “connect” the data entered via the web front-end to the analytics pipeline.

 Create a Visual Edit webapp

-Let’s assume that you have a Dataiku DSS project with a dataset whose data you would like end-users to review and edit, if corrections are needed.
-For illustration purposes we use a blank project to which we upload the tshirt orders CSV file found in the Basics 101 course of the Dataiku Academy.
+Let’s assume that you have a Dataiku DSS project with a dataset whose data you would like end-users to review and edit if corrections are needed.
+For illustration purposes, we use a blank project to which we upload the t-shirt orders CSV file found in the Basics 101 course of the Dataiku Academy.

 Navigate to the Webapps section of your project, which you can find by hovering over the 3rd icon from the project name at the top of the interface.
-Click on the + NEW WEBAPP button, choose VISUAL WEBAPP, then VISUAL EDIT.
+Click the + NEW WEBAPP button, choose VISUAL WEBAPP, then VISUAL EDIT.
 Give a name to your webapp and click CREATE.

 List of available Visual Webapp types in Dataiku, shown when creating a new Visual Webapp, filtered by “visual edit”.